Photos by Michael Davis, Stadium Journey

-The University of Texas-Arlington Mavericks make their baseball home at Clay Gould Ballpark, on the southwestern-most corner of the campus located in Arlington, Texas.
-The campus, although hidden away between the cities of Dallas and Fort Worth, is just minutes away from the tourist attractions of Six Flags, Globe Life Park in Arlington, and AT&T Stadium.
+The University of Texas-Arlington Mavericks makes their baseball home at Clay Gould Ballpark, on the southwesternmost corner of the campus located in Arlington, Texas.
+The campus, although hidden away between the cities of Dallas and Fort Worth, is just minutes away from the tourist attractions of Six Flags, Globe Life Field in Arlington, and AT&T Stadium.

 The ballpark serves alcohol with options of either $6 margaritas or 16 oz beers for $5.
 The beer choices are limited to Budweiser products.

-Clay Gould Ballpark is located on the southwestern part of the University of Texas-Arlington campus.
+Clay Gould Ballpark is located in the southwestern part of the University of Texas-Arlington campus.
 The neighborhood is very residential with an elementary school located next to the athletics fields.

 Arlington is in the center of the DFW metroplex and is a self-proclaimed entertainment city with Six Flags, Hurricane Harbor, Globe Life Park, and AT&T Stadium.
 There are so many restaurant and lodging options in the area as well.